Dry Eye Disease

 If severe dry eyes are left untreated, it can cause serious problems such as eye infections, inflammation, corneal abrasions, corneal ulcers, and even vision loss.
 So, it’s crucial for patients to address the symptoms early and seek appropriate treatment.

-In 2017, the TFOS Dry Eye Workshop updated the definition of dry eye:
+In 2025, the TFOS Dry Eye Workshop (DEWS III) updated the definition of dry eye:

-Dry eye is a multifactorial disease of the ocular surface characterized by a loss of homeostasis of the tear film, and accompanied by ocular symptoms, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiological roles 5
+Dry eye is a multifactorial, symptomatic disease characterized by a loss of homeostasis of the tear film and/or ocular surface, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities are etiological factors6.

-The result of this is that now dry eye is seen as a multifaceted disease of the ocular surface that happens when the tear film loses its balance.
+The result of this is that dry eye is now recognised as a symptom-led, multifaceted disease where the tear film and/or the ocular surface lose their balance.
 The condition comes with various eye symptoms and involves tear film instability, high tear film saltiness/ hyperosmolarity, inflammation and damage to the eye surface, and issues with eye nerve sensations.
-This is often referred to as the self-perpetuating vicious cycle of DED.6
+This is often referred to as the self-perpetuating vicious cycle of DED8.

 - The innermost mucin layer helps the tears stick to the surface of the eye.